 1. Organize: focus divisions and body paragraphs

 - a.
 Make sure body paragraphs follow divisions. - b.
 Work on one paragraph at a time.
 (This is the key to successfully revising this [and any] essay).
+See Roadmap exercise (I&C 67)

 2. Titles and Introductions